The Pitchfork Disney: Initial reception

 The play was considered shocking when it was produced, with reports of audience members walking out and even fainting.
 One fainting occurred when Ridley was in the audience, leading to discussions of whether a nurse should be present in the theatre for each performance.

 Many reviewers praised the play's acting and direction, but were critical of Ridley's script.
 Some felt it was purposely trying to be repulsive.
 Critic Maureen Paton described it as "ludicrously bad" and a "repugnant tiresome story… Mr. Ridley’s Grimm obsessions are in the worst possible taste", concluding that "This pointless wallow makes Marat-Sade seem like Pontins Holiday Camp."
-Melanie McDonagh for The Evening Standard wrote, "Philip Ridley is simply the Fat Boy from the Pickwick Paperswho sneaks up on old ladies and hisses 'I want to make your flesh creep'."
+Melanie McDonagh for The Evening Standard wrote, "Philip Ridley is simply the Fat Boy from the Pickwick Papers who sneaks up on old ladies and hisses 'I want to make your flesh creep'."
 For The Jewish Chronicle, David Nathan said, "To the Theatre of the Absurd, the Theatre of Comedy and the Operating Theatre, you can now add the Theatre of Yuk", and that "the arousal of disgust is as legitimate a dramatic objective as the arousal of any other strong emotion, but as an end in itself it seems pointless."

 Some critics also felt that the play was derivative of other works, particular the early plays of Harold Pinter and the work of Jean Cocteau.
 City Limits critic Lyn Gardner wrote that the script was "derivative of some (more famous) playwrights' worst plays".
 Comparing the play's enigmatic quality to the work of Pinter, Maureen Paton wrote, "Where Pinter's ironic technique, like a two-way mirror, can give an intellectual patina to a mystery wrapped in an enigma, Ridley seems luridly self-indulgent… [He] drops various ominous hints that are never resolved, leaving the audience to wallow in the mire of pointless speculation."

 Another recurring criticism was that the script was contrived and lacked explanations for its content.
 Lyn Gardner wrote that it had "no discernible internal logic, spewing imagery meaninglessly from nowhere… with long meandering monologues which… go nowhere and appear to have no dramatic impetus… [It has an] air of contrived weirdness when what is desperately needed is a sense of reality and some concrete explanations."
 Benedict Nightingale for The Times wrote that “the play's obscurities becom[e] irksome” but that "There is no obligation on a dramatist to explain his characters' behaviour.
 Perhaps it is enough for Ridley to cram his play with images of childhood guilt, confusion, self-hatred and dread, leaving the audience… to the dramatic Rorschach blot that emerges… Maybe Ridley will be more specific in his next play."